WebDevBernard/ICBC_E-Stamp_Tool/README.md

    - Set downloads to "C:\Users\\<your_username>\Downloads"
    - Toggle off "Ask me what to do with each download".

+5. In the config.xlsx, fill in the path and folder names for each producer for the script you need work done on.

 ## Usage

 After processing a Policy Centre transaction, double-click **icbc_e-stamp_and_copy_tool.exe**.
 This will create a folder named **ICBC E-Stamp Copies** on Desktop, containing the stamped policy documents.